sletz/pd-faustgen/README.md

 ## Installation

 Ready-made binary packages for Mac, Windows, and Ubuntu can be found at <https://github.com/agraef/pd-faustgen/releases>; use these if you can.
+For recent Debian/Ubuntu and Fedora versions, you can find proper package repositories at the [OBS](https://build.opensuse.org/project/show/home:aggraef:pd-faustgen2).
 For Arch Linux users, we have PKGBUILDs available on the [AUR](https://aur.archlinux.org/packages/?K=pd-faustgen2).
 If you want or need to compile faustgen2~ yourself, please refer to the instructions below.

 ## Installing from Source